Thanks for stopping by!

 Hope that makes sense to you.
 Please know that we do want to be of service and will try to help you in any way practical within our scope of knowledge and services.

-We are friendly and very approachable, so please don't be put off by, or nervous about, our "screening" process below; we haven't eaten any inquiring minds in the past, so you're safe!
+We are friendly and very approachable, so please don't be put off by, nervous about, or intimidated by our "screening" process below; we haven't eaten any inquiring minds in the past, so you're safe!

 “The Clock Guy”